qur/withmock/scenarios/README.txt

 issue28         - If a package embeds a C library, then that library will not be
                   setup inside the working directory - and so the package will not compile.

+issue31         - When we generate a mock instance for an interface we don't
+                  handle varidic methods correctly.